London cable car: Criticisms

 The cable car's location has also caused controversy, with advocates of walking and cycling favouring a Sustrans-sponsored plan for a walking and cycling bridge east of Tower Bridge between Rotherhithe and Canary Wharf.

-The scheme was also criticised because the original sponsorship contract forbade the use of funds from Israel, which the UAE did not recognise diplomatically at that time.
+The scheme was also criticised because the original sponsorship contract forbade the use of funds from Israel, which the United Arab Emirates did not recognise diplomatically at that time.
 It imposed restrictions on "(i) any Competitor; or (ii) any person who is a national of, or who is registered, incorporated, established or whose principal place of business is in a country with which the United Arab Emirates does not at the date of this Contract or at any relevant point during the Term maintain diplomatic relations."
 The contract also forbade the mayor or Transport for London from criticising the governments or royal families of the United Arab Emirates, or the contract.
 The clause regarding Israel was later removed.